 One of the best options for holding virtual synchronous class sessions is to utilize Zoom.
 As of July 2020 Furman has a site license for Zoom, which means that all Furman faculty, staff, and students have access to a Furman Zoom Professional account.
 If you do not yet have a Zoom account, please contact Susan Dunnavant to obtain one.

 The Zoom interface, for example, includes video conferencing, a chat window, screen sharing, and whiteboard features that make virtual learning highly interactive.
 Students join via a link you provide.
 For a comprehensive guide to educating through zoom, including tips on how to get started, instructions on setting up remote class sessions, and information about how to record videos or class sessions and utilize interactive features like small group breakout rooms, visit here.
 Professor of Classics Chris Blackwell has these tips for utilizing multiple devices to facilitate FurmanFlex instruction through Zoom.
-A full list of Zoom video tutorials and frequently asked questions is available online.
+A full list of Zoom video tutorials and frequently asked questions is available online and don’t forget to consider how to make your Zoom sessions more inclusive.

 Zoom Operation Notes: